seanmarcia/pythonforgood.org/faq.md

 No. This is definitely not a hackathon.
 Sean cringes everytime someone mentions 'hackathon' and 'Python for Good' in the same sentence.
 (Try it.)

-##### When do I need to purchase my tickets?

-By July 12th if you want to guarantee yourself a conference shirt or when we sell out, whichever comes first!

 ##### Oops, I bought my ticket and now I can't go.
 Will you please refund/transfer?

 After June 28th we will be unable to offer refunds but we will happily help coordinate exchanges until May 1st.
 Drop us a <a href="mailto:{{ site.data.constants.contact_email }}">note</a>.